Coordinated response by whale watchers and entanglement response teams saves injured humpback whale from likely fatal outcome

-An entangled Humpback whale was reported on Monday in Canadian waters, and thanks to communication among Pacific Whale Watch Association (PWWA) members, whale watches around the region were on high alert to keep an eye out for the whale.
-On Tuesday, an Outer Island Excursions vessel sighted the whale in Rosario Strait, over 40 miles from the original report.
-Their team reported the whale and stayed with it, even dispatching a second vessel without passengers to maintain visual contact until responders from The Whale Museum in Friday Harbor arrived.
+Starry Knight was first reported entangled on July 14th near Sooke, BC.
+Thanks to communication among Pacific Whale Watch Association (PWWA) members, whale watches around the region were on high alert to keep an eye out for the whale.
+On July 15th, an Outer Island Excursions vessel sighted the whale in Rosario Strait, over 40 miles from the original report.
+Their team reported the whale and stayed with it, even dispatching Stolmeier on a second vessel without passengers to maintain visual contact until responders from The Whale Museum in Friday Harbor arrived.

 Responders from The Whale Museum documented and assessed the entanglement.
-After consulting with Cascadia’s advanced response team and NOAA Fisheries, they attached a tracking buoy to facilitate a full disentanglement effort the following day.
+After consulting with Cascadia’s advanced response team and NOAA Fisheries, they attached a tracking buoy to facilitate a full disentanglement effort – planned for July 16th.

 “Our recent training with Cascadia gave us the confidence and skills to safely attach telemetry equipment to the entangling gear,” said Erin Casellas, Field Operations Coordinator at The Whale Museum.
 “It was a critical step in ensuring we could track the whale until a full response was possible.”

-Before dawn on Wednesday, the whale began moving west toward Port Angeles.
+Before dawn on July 16th, the Starry Knight began moving west toward Port Angeles.
 Cascadia’s team trailered their vessel from Olympia, launching in Port Townsend, and began tracking signals from the tag, while The Whale Museum team transited from Friday Harbor to Orcas Island to pick up an inflatable boat from SeaDoc Society, an essential platform for close-in work around large whales.

 Cascadia’s team relocated the whale off Dungeness Spit, and once the TMW team arrived, the small inflatable was deployed to start working on the entanglement.
 Approximately 80 feet of line was trailing from the whale, and multiple lines cut deep into its tail.
 Though the whale was not using its tail to swim, it propelled itself with its powerful front flippers, appearing to “fly” through the water as it travelled west down the Strait of Juan De Fuca.
 Responders attached large buoys to the trailing line to slow the whale and keep it at the surface.
 Underwater video taken of the whale (using a long pole with a GoPro attached at the end) showed the details of the entanglement configuration, enabling the team to determine the cuts required to free the whale.